CodyNinja1/TMIBruteforceGUI/README.md

 First, install Python, either from the [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K) or from the [official Python website](https://www.python.org/downloads/release/python-3111/).

-After Python is done installing or you already have Python, press the big green `Code` button at the top of this page, then click the `Download ZIP` option.
+After Python is done installing or you already have Python, go to [releases](https://github.com/CodyNinja1/TMIBruteforceGUI/releases) and download the latest release's ZIP file

 Once the ZIP is downloaded, extract it into a folder.